joakimsahlstrom/jles/README.md

 	.and(ChangeUserNameEvent.class).where("Id").is(1L));
 ```

-In addition to .is(Object) these comparisons are supported;
+In addition to .is(Object) these comparisons are supported
 * .in(Object...)
 * .isLessThan(Number)
 * .isGreaterThan(Number)